What are the best first-time home buyer loans?

 First-time home buyers typically need a down payment of three to five percent.
 Those who qualify for a VA loan or USDA loan do not need a down payment.
 (Although, they still have to pay upfront closing costs.)

 If you qualify for a conventional loan, the minimum down payment on a $300,000 house is 3 percent or $9,000.
 If you have lower credit and plan to use an FHA loan, the minimum down payment is 3.5 percent or $10,500.
 VA and USDA loan borrowers can put $0 down.

 You’re probably eligible for first-time home buyer loans if you haven’t owned a house in the last three years.
 You also need to meet your lender’s requirements for down payment, credit score, income, and debt-to-income ratio (DTI).
 You can quickly get prequalified or preapproved online to learn whether you qualify for a home loan.

 Get started on your first-time home buyer loan

 If you’re ready to get serious about buying a house, talk to a mortgage advisor about your first-time home buyer loan options.
-There’s a wide range of programs available and it’s important to find the loan that meets your needs best.
+There’s a wide range of programs available and it’s important to find the loan that best meets your needs.
 This will make it easier to qualify and should reduce your mortgage costs, too.

 Ready to get started?